-- Leonard Mlodinow, Drunkard's Walk - Edward R. Tufte The Visual Display of Quantitative Information, Visual Explanations: Images and Quantities, Evidence and Narrative (in library) - Howard Wainer, Graphic Discovery: A Trout in the Milk and Other Visual Adventures - David Salsburg, Lady Tasting Tea: How Statistics Revolutionized Science in the Twentieth Century - James Stock & Mark Watson, Introduction to Econometrics and Peter Kennedy, A Guide to Econometrics - Jane E. Miller, The Chicago Guide to Writing about Numbers (in library) - John W. Tukey, Exploratory Data Analysis (in library) - Stephen Stigler, Statistics on the Table (in library) and The History of Statistics: The Measurement of Uncertainty before 1900 (in library) - Dierdre McCloskey, Economical Writing and The Rhetoric of Economics (in library)
+- Leonard Mlodinow, Drunkard's Walk - Edward R. Tufte The Visual Display of Quantitative Information, Visual Explanations: Images and Quantities, Evidence and Narrative (in library) - Howard Wainer, Graphic Discovery: A Trout in the Milk and Other Visual Adventures

+- David Salsburg, Lady Tasting Tea: How Statistics Revolutionized Science in the Twentieth Century - Peter Kennedy, A Guide to Econometrics - Jane E. Miller, The Chicago Guide to Writing about Numbers (in library) - John W. Tukey, Exploratory Data Analysis (in library) - Stephen Stigler, Statistics on the Table (in library) and The History of Statistics: The Measurement of Uncertainty before 1900 (in library) - Dierdre McCloskey, Economical Writing and The Rhetoric of Economics (in library)